ViralTexts/viraltexts.github.io/_posts/2016-04-08-fugitive-verses.md

 <em>This is a peer reviewed but uncopyedited pre-print of an article forthcoming in <a href="http://www.amperiodicals.org/" target="_blank"><em>American Periodicals</em></a> 27, vol. 1 (Spring 2017).
 We provide it by the generous permission of the Ohio University Press.
 When the copyedited issue is published we will provide a link to the final version of the article here.</em>

-<h2>“Fugitive Verses”: The Circulation of Poems in Nineteenth-Century American Newspapers</h2>

 <blockquote>WHEN the lessons and tasks are all ended,
 &nbsp;&nbsp;&nbsp;&nbsp;And the school for the day is dismissed, And the little ones gather around me,